 In vitro metabolism studies showed that CYP3A4 is the main CYP isozyme mediating alectinib and its major metabolite M4 metabolism, and is estimated to contribute 40-50 % of alectinib metabolism.
 Results from the human mass balance study demonstrated that alectinib and M4 were the main circulating moieties in plasma with 76 % of the total radioactivity in plasma.
 The geometric mean Metabolite/Parent ratio at steady state is 0.399.

 Metabolite M1b was detected as a minor metabolite from in vitro and in human plasma in healthy subjects.
-Formation of metabolite M1b and its minor isomer M1a is likely to be catalyzed by a combination of CYP isozymes (including isozymes other than CYP3A) and aldehyde dehydrogenase (ALDH) enzymes.
+Formation of metabolite M1b and its minor isomer M1a is likely to be catalysed by a combination of CYP isozymes (including isozymes other than CYP3A) and aldehyde dehydrogenase (ALDH) enzymes.

 In vitro studies indicate that neither alectinib nor its major active metabolite (M4) inhibits CYP1A2, CYP2B6, CYP2C9, CYP2C19, or CYP2D6 at clinically relevant concentrations.
 Alectinib did not inhibit OATP1B1/OATP1B3, OAT1, OAT3 or OCT2 at clinically relevant concentrations in vitro.